dChiamp/dChiamp-s-Dotfiles/README.md

-MY dotfiles inspired by Paul Irish
+#MY dotfiles inspired by Paul Irish

 simple, small

 great functions and aliases

-you should:
+##you should:

-create your own .extra file to set your $PATH
+-create your own .extra file to set your $PATH

-install rupa z from github

-upgrade to bash 4
+-look through everything and make sure it works for you *especially in aliases, look for the ls mod that might break you

-custom bootstrap, run at your own risk!
+##custom bootstrap, run at your own risk!

+-add the dot files you want at the top to make symlinks

-if anything goes wrong, delete dotfiles repo to break symlinks: rm -f ~/dotfiles
+-if anything goes wrong, delete dotfiles repo to break symlinks:
+*rm -f ~/dotfiles

+##consider
+-install rupa z from github

+-upgrade to bash 4